 Similarly, Maryland was founded as a haven for Catholics; and later Pennsylvania was established as a Quaker colony.
 In colonies which did not owe their foundation to religion, especially in the south, Anglicanism, the official religion in England, became the established church.
 In the later 17th century attempts were made by the British authorities to impose Anglicanism on all the colonies, but these only met with partial success.

 The Great Awakening

 The vast majority of colonial Americans, as the above suggests, were Protestants.
 The nature of American Christianity became significantly more evangelical with the “Great Awakening” of the 1730s, in which preachers, most notably George Whitfield, one of the founders of Methodism, travelled the colonies and instigated a widespread religious revival.
-The preaching emphasised the importance of an individual’s personal relationship with God, made possible by the salvation offered through Jesus Christ’s crucifixion and resurrection.
+The preaching emphasized the importance of an individual’s personal relationship with God, made possible by the salvation offered through Jesus Christ’s crucifixion and resurrection.

 Scholars have claimed that the revival helped form a distinctively American mindset.
-By emphasising the role of the individual in his or her own spiritual destiny, it made religious life more personal and participatory.
+By emphasizing the role of the individual in his or her own spiritual destiny, it made religious life more personal and participatory.
 In consequence, it encouraged a more egalitarian and democratic spirit amongst the people.
 No one was better than another before God.

 One important product of this movement was that large numbers of slaves of African descent were converted to Christianity for the first time.